Jayden Onen

-Jayden Roy Onen (born 17 February 2001) is an English professional footballer who plays as an attacking midfielder for USL League One club Forward Madison.
-He is a product of the Arsenal, Crystal Palace, Brighton & Hove Albion and Brentford academies.
+Jayden Roy Onen (born 17 February 2001) is an English professional footballer who plays as an attacking midfielder for USL League One club FC Naples.

+Onen is a product of the Arsenal, Crystal Palace and Brighton & Hove Albion academies and began his professional career with Brentford B in 2018.
+Following spells with the U23 teams at Reading and Sheffield Wednesday, he moved to the United States in 2023.
+There he played for USL League One clubs Forward Madison, Lexington SC and FC Naples.

 Club career

 Youth years

 An attacking midfielder, Onen began his career in the Arsenal academy, before joining Crystal Palace on a scholarship deal in 2017.
 He remained at Selhurst Park until December 2017, when he joined the Brighton & Hove Albion academy as a scholar.
 Onen made one EFL Trophy appearance for Albion's U21 team during the 2018–19 season, before his release in December 2018.

-Brentford
+English Football League

-On 17 December 2018, Onen transferred to the B team at Championship club Brentford on an 18-month contract.
+On 17 December 2018, Onen transferred to the B team at Championship club Brentford and signed an 18-month contract.
 He made 30 appearances and scored three goals for the B team prior to his release at the end of the 2019–20 season.
 A one-month loan at National League club Bromley in late 2019 yielded just one injury time substitute appearance.